vrorato/dfp_cvm/README.md

   - Consolidated Liabilities Balance Sheet
   - Consolidated Cash Flow Statement

-  With the data contained in these documents, it is possible to analyze the financial health of any company listed on the Brazilian stock exchange and thus carry out a quality valuation from a reliable source.
+  With the .csv data contained in these documents, it is possible to analyze the financial health of any company listed on the Brazilian stock exchange and thus carry out a quality valuation from a reliable source.

+## Output

+The output of this code will be 4 csv files:
+  - dfp_cia_aberta_BPA_con_2018-2022
+  - dfp_cia_aberta_BPA_con_2018-2022
+  - dfp_cia_aberta_DRE_con_2018-2022
+  - dfp_cia_aberta_DFC_MI_con_2018-2022

 ## Disclosure